-Fondazione Prada presents solo exhibitions of contemporary artists such as Goshka Macuga, Theaster Gates or Louise Bourgeois, and it hosts big group shows curated by international curators like Germano Celand or German artist Thomas Demand.
-It has a large cinema for screenings and retrospectives, offers workshops on art, philosophy and architecture, hosts performances and displays Miucca Prada’s huge private collection of contemporary art.
+Fondazione Prada presents solo exhibitions of contemporary artists such as Goshka Macuga, Theaster Gates or Louise Bourgeois, and it hosts big group shows curated by international curators like Germano Celant or German artist Thomas Demand.
+It has a large cinema for screenings and retrospectives, offers workshops on art, philosophy and architecture, hosts performances and displays Miuccia Prada’s huge private collection of contemporary art.
 Unsurprisingly, Prada hosted its recent fashion shows in one of the industrial buildings inside the Fondazione’s grounds.
 “Since the beginning, the presidents have strictly divided the foundation from the corporate business,” Astrid says.
 “We work completely independently and have a scientific mission.
-And since 1995, our curator Germano Celand has enriched us with his knowledge and unique perspective on art history.”
+And since 1995, our curator Germano Celant has enriched us with his knowledge and unique perspective on art history.”
 Astrid works in a small team and manages all the programmes that Fondazione Prada runs in Milan, Venice and abroad.

 “Art for all.
 That is the mission I have, and it is my vision for the cultural programme I coordinate.”
 Hans Ulrich Obrist